bmist41/Readme-Generator-M9/Develop/README.md

-# Readme Gen
+# Readme Generator Example
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-Create an application to generate a readme for each future project through terminal comands.
+In this project we create a readme generater in a professional format using node.js
 ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)